CodeHarrington/Project-1/README.md

 * Create more information on education.
 * Add videos and learning platforms to the website.
 * An interactive on refereeing matters with solutions on weekly topics.
-* Login site for paid content including videos, bank payments for goods and memebreships.
+* Login site for paid content including videos, bank payments for goods and memberships.

 [Back to Table of contents](#table-of-contents)